Donald is tuned in for musical success

-An East Lothian musician who recenty published a series of three piano music books has been shortlisted for a major national award.
+An East Lothian musician who has recently had a series of three piano music books published has been shortlisted for a major national award.

 Donald Thomson, who lives in Ormiston, is a talented composer whose Celtic Piano Series, Celebrating the Beauty of Scotland, has been nominated for a major national award by Music Teacher magazine in the Best Print Resource category.

-This popular series so far include three books: A Borders Suite, A Hebrides Suite and Scottish Waters.
+This popular series, published by EVC Music, so far include three books: A Borders Suite, A Hebrides Suite and Scottish Waters.

 Since its launch at the Capital’s Blackwell’s bookshop the book is now included in the contemporary composer category in several international piano competitions worldwide.